 I work on the intellectual and social history of the modern Middle East and North Africa.
 Before coming to Princeton, I received a B.A. in History and International Relations from the University of British Columbia in 2011, and an M.Phil.
 (Distinction) in Modern Middle Eastern Studies from the University of Oxford.

 During my undergraduate degree, I spent an exchange year at Sciences Po Paris, where I became interested in the history of French colonialism in Algeria.
-Since then, however, I have engaged mainly with the fields of Islamic studies, Middle East studies, and Middle East history, including Ottoman history.
+Subsequently, I devoted myself to the study of Arabic in an effort to move beyond the new imperial history framework prevalent in writing on modern North Africa.

-My M.Phil. thesis on the modernist and women’s rights activist Tahar Haddad (1899-1935) drew on sources from Tunisian archives to examine the uses of Haddad's legacy by Tunisia's former dictatorships.
+My M.Phil. thesis on the trade unionist, Islamic scholar, and women’s rights activist Tahar Haddad (1899-1935) drew on sources from Tunisian archives to examine the uses of Haddad's legacy by Tunisia's former dictatorships.

 "Tahar Haddad after Bourguiba and Bin 'Ali: A Reformist between Secularists and Islamists," International Journal of Middle East Studies 48 (2016): 47-65.

 “Bourguiba et Ben Ali et la mémoire de Tahar Haddad,” روافد /Rawafid 20 (2015): 12-27.